deco-cx/hector/explain/hector.md

 ## 4. Export Screen

 **Purpose:**
-Enables users to export their app’s configuration for sharing or standalone deployment.
+Enables users to export their app's configuration for sharing or standalone deployment.

 **Functionality:**

 -   **Export Format:** Users can choose to export the app as an HTML file or JSON configuration.

--   **Generate Export:** Clicking "Export" packages the app’s configuration and generated files into a downloadable format.
+-   **Generate Export:** Clicking "Export" packages the app's configuration and generated files into a downloadable format.

 -   **Validation:** Ensures the app is fully configured and valid before allowing export.

 **Visual Elements:**

 -   Dropdown to select export format (e.g., "HTML," "JSON").